PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/01 Importing into Stata.md

 	  		*Check for expected/necessary variables
 	      			confirm var expected_var_names

+	  	* Edit filename
 			/*The filenames in the local "files" includes the extension (in this cas .xlsx).
 			So, I remove these and make new clean file name to save the files as.
 			You can edit the filenames however you see fit. */ local cleanfilename = subinstr("`file'", ".xlsx","",.)

 	 	 *Save the file with the new clean file name as a dta file save "$temp/`cleanfilename'_raw.dta", replace